Dubai: Now, rent or own floating villas that will sail on Arabian Gulf

 These villas feature a two-story layout plus a rooftop, collectively spanning 6,300 square feet or 2,100 square feet per level.

 Gomes said: “During the off-peak season, these villas would be rented out at a cost of around Dh50,000 per night.
 We don’t rent per hour like yachts do.
-All the services are a la carte, provided by Kempisnki.
-Each villa comes with a total crew of six — one captain who will sail the boat with three deckhands and two stewards.”
+All the services are à la carte, provided by Kempinski.
+Each villa comes with a total crew of six — one captain who will sail the boat, along with three deckhands and two stewards.”

 Gomes pointed out the construction of each villa typically takes 12 months with the four-bedroom ones taking a bit longer.

-“The two-bedroom villas are 5,800 square feet, three bedrooms are 6,500 square feet and the four-bedroom villas are quite spacious… which is wider and longer and is 10,400 square feet.”
+“The two-bedroom villas are 5,800 square feet, three bedrooms are 6,500 square feet and the four-bedroom villas are quite spacious … wider and longer, and are 10,400 square feet.”

 Weighing around 220 tonnes, the ground floor of the three-bedroom villa accommodates a living room, an open-concept dining area, a kitchen, a guest restroom, a crew chamber, a service room, a cockpit, an outdoor seating space, and a platform designed for storing and launching jet skis.